carmmmm/paper2kb/README.md

 ```

 ### First Steps
  1. First, clone Paper2KB to your local machine.
-Make sure you have Python 3.10 installed.
+This project requires Python 3.10—it is not compatible with 3.11 or above due to dependency constraints (e.g. spaCy and SciSpacy models).

         ```
         git clone https://github.com/yourusername/paper2kb.git